-We're the top performing Sixth Form in Berkshire for the academic progress our students make and 14th among boarding schools in England.
+We won the national Senior School of the Year Award in the Independent Schools Association Awards 2023-24.
+We're also the top performing Sixth Form in Berkshire for the academic progress our students make and 14th among boarding schools in England.
 What we love most about this is that it proves that you don't have to spend your life memorising facts and doing endless tests to achieve top results.
 Our approach shows that balancing high-quality learning (and yes - hard work!) with fun, living adventurously, sports, performing arts, off-curriculum projects and helping others is the best way to achieve academic success.